JulienBlancher/The-Great-Investing-Book/README.md

 * Review the Pull Request according to the review checklist (TBD)
 * Merge if everything is ok.

-> In case of a constitution update, a 5 days delay must be observed before mergin it.
+> In case of a constitution update, a 5 days delay must be observed before merging it.